 Universal loyalty programs that don’t go through your processor may have different fees.
-Some companies will charge a monthly fee in addition to the costs of cards, while others charge transaction fees each time the card is used.
+Some companies charge a monthly fee in addition to the costs of cards.
+Others charge transaction fees each time a customer uses the card.
 Services like Loyalty Gator let you pick between a month-to-month payment option or pre-paying in 12-month increments.

-Cards themselves start around 25 cents per card for basic designs in larger quantities, and can range to a few dollars per card for fully customized designs or small batches.
+Cards themselves start around 25 cents per card for basic designs in larger quantities.
+However they can run to a few dollars per card for fully customized designs or small batches.

-However, many credit card processors have trial offers where you can “test drive” a gift card program with pre-designed cards included free of charge.
+However, many credit card processors have trial offers where you can “test drive” a gift card program.
+In that case, you’ll try pre-designed cards free of charge.
 You’ll typically receive 250 or 500 cards to get started; enough to help you determine if a gift card program will be a good fit for your business.